 Mayor March currently serves as vice chair of the Regional Transportation Commission (RTC) of Southern Nevada board of commissioners and as vice chair of the Clark County Regional Flood Control District board of directors.
-She is also a member of the Henderson Chamber of Commerce (HCC) board of directors.

 A Henderson resident for more than 25 years, Mayor March has a long track record of service to the city and her community.
 She served as chair of Southern Nevada Strong, a collaborative regional effort to plan, create and sustain neighborhoods, and served on the City of Henderson Planning Commission from 2004 to 2009.
 Mayor March was on the founding board of the Henderson Chamber of Commerce Foundation’s Leadership Henderson program to build and maintain effective community leaders.

 Mayor March is an active member of the Urban Land Institute Nevada District Council and NAIOP Southern Nevada, the commercial real estate development association.
 She is a past national board member of the American Planning Association, and served on the Rocky Mountain Land Use Institute, as a board member of Nevada HAND and on the Impact Nevada advisory board.

 The Governing Institute also named Mayor March as one of only 25 participants in the 2018 Women in Government Leadership Program Class.
 The yearlong program is designed to promote and support elected women leaders from across the nation, representing leaders from 20 different states.